imaro/asmetamor/README.md

 asmetamor
 =========

+usage: asmetamorf.py [-h] [--source] [--nonop] [--noxor] [--nopush] [--v]

 Convert NDISASM output to ASM code.
 It is able to modify the code to create a metamof version.
 Code modification works only with 32 bits - x64 in progress.

-usage: asmetamorf.py [-h] [--source] [--nonop] [--noxor] [--nopush] [--v]

-Convert NDISASM output to ASM source code which can be rebuild with NASM.
-Proof of concept only!

 Ex.:  ndisasm -b 32 <binary_code_file> | ./asmetamorf.py